jrruethe/jrruethe.github.io/source/_posts/2014-07-05-blogging-with-octopress.markdown

 comments: true
 toc: true
 categories:
+ - Octopress
 ---

 Octopress is an excellent blogging platform that is very easy to maintain and customize.
-My particular repository has a lot of customizations, and this page is mainly intended for me to remember how to use the various features.
+My particular repository has a lot of customizations, and this post is mainly intended to help me remember how to use the various features.
 However, it may be beneficial to others if they clone my repository or simply want to see what is possible.

+{% more %}

 # Dependencies